-Could you tell us how your floristry careers have progressed?
+Could you tell us about your floristry background?

-When did you start your business and where are you based?
+When did you set up Todich Floral Design and where are you based?

 What kind of floristry services do you offer?